Find Trade Colleges

 Lawrenceville, GA

-Our 2023 rankings named Gwinnett Technical College the most popular school in Georgia for allied health professions students working on their associate degree.
-Located in the large suburb of Lawrenceville, GTC is a public college with a medium-sized student population.
+Our analysis found Gwinnett Technical College to be the most popular school for allied health professions students who want to pursue a associate degree in Georgia.
+Located in the large suburb of Lawrenceville, GTC is a public school with a moderately-sized student population.

 Women make up 65% of the allied health majors at the school.